 The counterparty risk rating of A2 reflects the Adjusted BCA of baa2, three notches of uplift reflecting the extremely low loss given failure from the high volume of instruments that are subordinated to CRR liabilities.
-The CRR was affirmed and reflects the loss of government support uplift that was incorporated in the ratings, given it is already the same as that of Ireland itself, following the BCA upgrade.
+The CRR does not benefit from government support additional notch uplift given it is already the same as that of Ireland itself.
 The short-term CRR is P-1.